JonGarbayo/absalign/README.md

 # Why?
 Web dev, we all know the pain of vertically centering elements...
 It must be cross-browser, responsive, easy to maintain, well coded, without using JavaScript, etc.
-The great ``flex`` implementation is coming cross-browser, we have to be patient.
-But we have to wait for it using other techniques.

 Here is what I propose: a micro CSS library to **vertically and horizontally** center elements with a **great and simple technique**.
 It's: